robventurastudio/griffin/README.md

 strategy you can extend.
 The next sections dive into the repository layout and the configuration knobs that make tinkering easy.

+## Pre-flight checklist before syncing to Alpaca

+Before you point this loop at a funded live account, run through the following sanity checks to avoid expensive surprises:

+1. **Stay on paper trading until the loop is boring.** Let the engine run for a few sessions on the `paper-api` endpoint, confirm the countdowns line up with official market hours, and inspect every order the CLI places.
+2. **Double-check credentials and permissions.** Use the `get_account()` snippet above to confirm the account status is `ACTIVE` (paper) or `APPROVED` (live) and that the API key has trading permissions for the venue you intend to use.
+3. **Validate symbol lists and sizing.** Ensure your `--symbols` set is tradable on Alpaca, that each symbol satisfies your account’s pattern-day-trader (PDT) and short-sale locate requirements, and that the configured `--qty` or custom sizing logic keeps total exposure within your comfort zone.
+4. **Watch the live ticker feed.** Run with `--disable-data-stream` both on and off to make sure the websocket reconnects cleanly and does not overwhelm your machine or Alpaca’s rate limits when you scale to more symbols.
+5. **Rehearse failure handling.** Kill the process mid-run, yank network connectivity, or intentionally raise an exception in a strategy to verify the engine cancels open orders and flattens positions on restart.
+6. **Log everything.** Even a simple CSV (timestamp, symbol, side, qty, price) is invaluable for reconciling fills.
+Wire up a logger before going live so you have proof of intent if Alpaca support needs context.
+7. **Add basic risk guardrails.** Hard-code a max dollar position per symbol and a daily loss lockout in the engine until the dedicated risk module lands; it is the cheapest insurance policy you can add right now.

+Only after you can answer “yes” to each item should you point the configuration at `https://api.alpaca.markets` and trade with real capital.

 ## Getting started

 1. Create a virtual environment and install the dependencies: